jstnmthw/hlstatsnext/apps/daemon/README.md

 ## Notes

 - All daemon logic is strictly typed and modular.
-Cross-service access is only via public APIs.
 - For architecture and development standards, see the root [`README.md`](../../README.md) and [`BEST_PRACTICES.md`](./docs/BEST_PRACTICES.md).
 - For migration progress and plans, see [`docs/MIGRATION.md`](./docs/MIGRATION.md) and [`docs/MIGRATION.md`](./docs/MIGRATION.md).